Thanh-Tung Le

 Ph.D. candidate at Virginia Tech

-tungle@vt.edu | | | | CV
+tungle@vt.edu | CV | | |

-Recent News
+News

 03/12/25: I will join Meta as a Ph.D.
 Software Engineer Intern in Summer 2025!

-03/10/25: Our paper “Hermes: Efficient and Secure Multi-Writer Encrypted Database” was accepted to IEEE S&P (Oakland) 2025!
+03/10/25: Our paper “Hermes: Efficient and Secure Multi-Writer Encrypted Database” was accepted at IEEE S&P (Oakland) 2025!

 12/17/24: I passed the Ph.D.
 Preliminary Exam! [slides]